MozesBlom/tutorials/2023_Phy_Eco_Evol/README.md

 <img src="img/colab_landing_page.png">

-Copy paste the link of the present github webpage, select the only notebook present (**XXX**) and it should automatically kickstart the tutorial notebook!
+Copy paste the link of the present github webpage, select the only notebook present (**2023_coalescent_variation.ipynb**) and it should automatically kickstart the tutorial notebook!